 This provides a win for everyone involved.

-We will be looking for someone experienced with a proven record of client results and retention.
-You would also need to be dependable, always on time, kind, courteous and a great team player.
+We are looking for someone experienced with a proven record of client results and retention.
+You will also need to be dependable, always on time, kind, courteous and a great team player.

 If interested, please contact us and include why you think you'd be a good fit for our